StableGenomics/PangPAG/README.md

 vg convert --threads 8 --gfa-out --no-wline MC1R.vg > MC1R.gfa
 ```

+You can also use [SequnceTubeMap (online demo)](https://vgteam.github.io/sequenceTubeMap/) to visualize pangenome graph by importing the `vg` files.

+In addition to viewing the pangenome graph, you can also view alignments to the pangenome graph.
+In our example, we aligned whole genome short-read data to our pangenome graph using `vg giraffe` [(Manual)](https://github.com/vgteam/vg/wiki/vg-manpage#giraffe) to produce the gam (Graph Alignment/Map format, vg's BAM equivalent) files.

-If you want to visualize your gam alignment files, you must first prepare your gam files with the script provided by [SequenceTubeMap](https://github.com/vgteam/sequenceTubeMap) on their GitHub page.
+To visualize your gam alignment files, you must first prepare your gam files with the script provided by [SequenceTubeMap](https://github.com/vgteam/sequenceTubeMap) on their GitHub page.
 The script will output a .sorted.gam file in the same directory as your input file.
-In our example, we aligned whole genome short-read data to our pangenome graph using `vg giraffe` [(Manual)](https://github.com/vgteam/vg/wiki/vg-manpage#giraffe).
 ```bash title="Prepare GAM files for SequenceTubeMap"
 ./sequenceTubeMap/scripts/prepare_gam.sh sample1.giraffe.gam
 ```

 Now you can extract regions from your graph (vg) file and sorted.gam files at the same time.
-Using `--context-steps 20`, we expanded the context of the chunk 20 node steps to include the adjacent sequences on either side of our region.
+Using `--context-steps 20`, we expanded the context of the chunk by 20 node steps to include the adjacent sequences on either side of our region.
 ```bash title="Extract region from graph and gam files."
 vg chunk --xg-name chr3.vg\
  --gam-name sample1.giraffe.sorted.gam\